RomchyFCC/CSS-Practice/README.md

 ## exercise15

-Quick refresher on CSS Grid
+Quick refresher on CSS Grid, I haven't done all the exercises, because it became pretty tedious, repeating the same thing over and over again.

 ---